rioter00/MAGD487/PortfolioResearchAssignment.md

 ***
 ## Assignment
-### 1. Find four different portfolios of individuals who do similar work to you.
+### 1. Find four different portfolios of non-student individuals who do similar work to you.
-Include these four links in a printed document that will be handed in at class time.

 ### 2. Examine the Portfolios and Prepare a 5-minute presentation
 Your presentation should answer the following questions.